How to Restrict WordPress Posts for Specific Dates

 • Select post types: Posts

 • What happens when the conditions are met: Restrict access.
-You decide.

 • Click Publish